strangequarkkk/Pretty-Primes-In-Polar/README.md

 # Pretty-Primes-In-Polar

-I wrote a program to plot primes in polar coordinates.
+A program to plot primes inbetween an integer range in polar coordinates.